eldonaldo/csvt/README.md

 # csvt - CSV Transform
 A CLI tool for easy CSV file transformations such as

-- Filtering by columns
+- Filtering by column names
-- Flatten the CSV table
+- Flatten the CSV into a single string

 Further operations might be added int the future, but these are the ones I mainly need now.